jordyf15/FreeCodeCamp-Random-Quote-Machine/README.md

 ## List of React Components:
 ### App Component
 The app component rendered the background and also is the parent of quote box component.
-This is where the color list, quote and author are imported.
+This is where the color list, quote list and author list are imported from the storage files to make it more neat.
 #### States
 The app component only have 1 state which is the colorIndex where it will be used to change the background color and also as props for the default state of colorIndex of QuoteBox.
 #### Functions